mnguyen0226/dip_algorithms/README.md

 # OpenCV Digital Image Processing Techniques - ECE 4580
 This repository contains various digital image processing techniques that I learned in ECE 4580.
 The code is implemented in Python >= 3 and OpenCV.
-The techniques will be used in Image Augmentation ML Project
+The techniques will be used in Image Augmentation ML Project.
 ## Honor Code @VT Warning:
 You know what VT's Honor Code is, Hokies :).
 Don't do it.
 You have been warned.
 ## I/ Technique One: